 Through course work, examinations, and the dissertation, the candidate links a film specialty with material and methods coming from the participating discipline.
 Directors of graduate studies from both programs monitor the candidate’s plans and progress.

-Combined-program applicants should familiarize themselves fully not only with the Film Studies entrance requirements but with those of the other graduate program as well.
+Combined-program applicants should familiarize themselves fully not only with the Film and Media Studies entrance requirements but with those of the other graduate program as well.
 Since combined-program applicants must be admitted by both Film Studies and the other department, candidates should make sure that the material they submit with the application clearly addresses the requirements and mission of both graduate programs.

-The application for Film Studies is administered by the Office of Graduate Admissions.
+The application for Film and Media Studies is administered by the Office of Graduate Admissions.
 All applications are to be completed online and can be accessed by visiting its Web site at www.yale.edu/graduateschool/admissions.
 In the “Programs of Study” section of the application, the applicant should do the following: Applicants should choose Film Studies in Step 1 and the combined department in Step 3.
 All applications including writing samples are read by the admissions committees in both units.

 Every student selected for the combined program is subject to the supervision of the Film Studies program and the relevant participating department.
 A written protocol between each department and Film Studies outlines the requirements and schedule to be borne in mind as a plan of study is worked out in consultation with the director of graduate studies of Film Studies and the director of graduate studies of the participating department.
-In all cases, students are required to take two core seminars in Film Studies (FILM 601 and FILM 603) as well as at least four additional Film Studies seminars.
+In all cases, students are required to take two core seminars in Film and Media Studies (FILM 601 and FILM 603) as well as at least four additional Film Studies seminars.
 Course requirements vary for participating departments but comprise a total of sixteen courses (fourteen for American Studies, fifteen for History of Art).
 A student advances to candidacy by completing a qualifying examination and a dissertation prospectus.

 The faculty in Film Studies considers participation in the Teaching Fellows Program to be essential to the professional preparation of graduate students.
 Students normally teach in years three and four.
 Every student is required to serve as a teaching fellow in two film courses such as Introduction to Film; Film Theory; World Cinema.